List of awards and nominations received by Bryan Cranston

 On stage, he made his Broadway debut portraying President Lyndon B. Johnson in the Robert Schenkkan political epic All the Way (2013) for which he earned the Tony Award for Best Actor in a Play.
-He reprised the role in the HBO movie of the same name in 2016 earning a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie and as well as a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie and the Golden Globe Award for Best Actor – Miniseries or Television Film.
-He returned to Broadway playing Howard Beale in the Lee Hall adaptation of Network (2019) for which he won his second Tony Award for Best Actor in a Play.
-He reprised the role on the West End for which he won the Laurence Olivier Award for Best Actor.
+He reprised the role in the HBO movie of the same name in 2016 earning an Actor Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie and as well as a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie and the Golden Globe Award for Best Actor – Miniseries or Television Film.
+He made his West End debut playing Howard Beale in the Lee Hall adaptation of Network (2019) for which he won the Laurence Olivier Award for Best Actor.
+For reprising the same role on Broadway, he won his second Tony Award for Best Actor in a Play.

-On film, he portrayed screenwriter Dalton Trumbo in the Hollywood blacklist drama Trumbo (2015) for which he was nominated for several accolades including the Academy Award for Best Actor, the BAFTA Award for Best Actor in a Leading Role, the Golden Globe Award for Best Actor in a Motion Picture – Drama, and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role.
+On film, he portrayed screenwriter Dalton Trumbo in the Hollywood blacklist drama Trumbo (2015) for which he was nominated for several accolades including the Academy Award for Best Actor, the BAFTA Award for Best Actor in a Leading Role, the Golden Globe Award for Best Actor in a Motion Picture – Drama, and the Actor Award for Outstanding Performance by a Male Actor in a Leading Role.